philson-philip/fireflies.ai/README.md

 - **Card.** One container with consistent spacing, radius, and border, used for bookmarks, AI Skills, comments, and panel rows.
 In the live app each of these reinvents the card.
 - **IconButton.** Every icon control routes through it, so each one is guaranteed an accessible label and a tooltip.
-- **Avatar.** Speaker color is derived deterministically from the name, so the same person reads the same color in the transcript, the talk time list, and the attendee chips.
 - **Toast.** Redesigned as a standalone primitive that natively supports semantic variants (success, warning, danger, info) with consistent layouts, background tints, and exit animations.
 - **Typography.** Centralizes the type scale, ensuring all text elements stay consistent with the defined font families (DM Sans and Inter) and responsive sizes without repeating utility classes.
 - **Layout primitive.** The three sidebar bugs (width jump, broken resize, rough motion) are really one missing layout primitive.
 Solving it once fixes all three.